-Naturopathy and Natural Hygiene
+Naturopathy & Natural Hygiene at Healthy Being

 Naturopathy is the use of natural healing techniques, centred around an understanding of the whole person, who they are and how they respond to their environment.
 Rather than basing treatments on the disease or symptoms a person has, the question is first asked, "Who is this person who has these symptoms?"